 It's important that the engine be at its normal operating temperature.
 So, start the engine and let it reach it's normal operating temperature.

-I know I'm stating the obvious, but the MAF Sensor must be plugged to its connector.
-As before, the Voltmeter has to be in Volts DC Mode:
+I know I'm stating the obvious, but the MAF sensor must be plugged to its connector.
+As before, the multimeter has to be in Volts DC mode:

 Crank up the engine and get her to idle.

 Once the idle stabilizes, your multimeter should register a voltage that will jump up and down a bit.
 This is OK.
 Whatever this voltage is, this will be your base voltage (of the MAF signal) that you'll need for the rest of the test steps.